lobisquit/dystoNet/README.md

 python make.py --mode run --package first_problem/simulated_annealing --deps first_problem utils --configs configs.json
 python make.py --mode run --package first_problem/jumping_ball --deps first_problem/simulated_annealing first_problem utils --configs configs.json
 ```

+### src/plots/
+Unlike other `src/` sub-directories, this is not a C++ package but contains some R code to plot results in csv files.
+Those scripts should be run from project root directory.

 ### test/
 Each subdirectory of this folder contains a bunch of tests for a package (of `src/`).
 They can be run giving, for package `utils`, this command